ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 ## SiteChannel setting

-Each Client Center has its own site, or distribution channel.
+Each Client Center has its own site, or **distribution channel**.

-This can be overridden by specifying the **code value** of another distribution channel in the Settings field:
+It can be overridden by specifying the **code value** of another distribution channel in the Settings field:

 ```
 "SiteChannel": DistributionChannel.Code